json-schema-org/json-schema-spec/proposals/vocabularies.md

 unknown keywords presents a problem for schemas that use keywords from optional vocabularies.
 (This is the topic of the discussion at https://github.com/orgs/json-schema-org/discussions/342.)

-In short, if a schema uses a keyword from an unknown _optional_ vocabulary, the implementation cannot proceed because unknown keywords are explicitly disallowed.
-However, not being able to proceed with evaluation is the behavior prescribed for _required_ vocabularies.
-Thus, if the behaviors for required and optional vocabularies is the same, then the boolean value is moot, which highlights that the structure of `$vocabulary` needs to be reconsidered.

 #### Machine Readability